godaddy/sample-size/Simulation Validation/Validation of test statistics simulation.md

   name: python3

 ---
-This notebook validates the p-value generation functions ```generate_p_value``` while the altrenative hypothesis is true by comparing:
+This notebook validates the p-value generation functions `generate_p_value` while the alternative hypothesis is true by comparing:
 * sampling raw observations from the metric's distribution, calculating its test statistics and p-value, with
 * directly sampling test statistics and calculating p-values from its distribution